oriyomiadio/alx_html_css/html_advanced/README.md

-This Project is fir ALX 20 hours SE program
+This Project is for ALX 20 hours SE program

 The objective of this task is to learn about HTML and CSS and the project will guide us through developing a landing page from a figma file.